St. Louis Cathedral (New Orleans): History

-Enlarging the building to meet the needs of the growing congregation had been pondered since 1834, and J. N. B. de Pouilly was consulted to design plans for a new building.
+Enlarging the building to meet the needs of the growing congregation had been pondered since 1834, and Jacques Nicolas Bussière de Pouilly was consulted to design plans for a new building.
 De Pouilly also designed St. Augustine Church in Tremé, the first church building dedicated as a parish church outside the French Quarter.
 (The Mortuary Chapel on North Rampart had been dedicated in 1827 as a chapel, and St. Vincent de Paul was established in a little frame church in 1838 but not dedicated.)
 On March 12, 1849, the diocese contracted with John Patrick Kirwan to enlarge and restore the cathedral, using De Pouilly's plans.

 These specified that everything be demolished except the lateral walls and the lower portions of the existing towers on the front facade.
 During the reconstruction, it was determined that the sidewalls would have to be demolished also.
 During construction in 1850, the central tower collapsed.
 De Pouilly and Kirwan were replaced.
 As a consequence of these problems and reconstruction, very little of the Spanish Colonial structure survived.
 The present structure dates primarily to 1850.
 The bell from the 1819 tower was reused in the new building and is still there today.
 During the renovation, St. Patrick's Church served as the pro-cathedral for the city.